spacemeat/pyke/README.md

 * `class CompileAndArchive(CFamilyBuildPhase)`: Phase for combining compile and archive operations into one phase.
 * `class CompileAndLinkToSharedObjectPhase(CFamilyBuildPhase)`: Phase for combining compile and link operations into one phase for building a shared object.
 * `class CompileAndLinkToExePhase(CFamilyBuildPhase)`: Phase for combining compile and link operations into one phase for building an executable.
 * `class ProjectPhase(Phase)`: Project phase, which represents a full project.
-You can create multiple projects as dependencies of `main_project()`, each their own subproject with compile and link phases, etc. The top-level phase of a makefile is always a project phase.
+You can create multiple projects as dependencies of `get_main_phase()`, each their own subproject with compile and link phases, etc. The top-level phase of a makefile is always a project phase.

 An easier view of the class heierarchy:
 ```